Analog television: U and V signals

 In the receiver, a single demodulator can extract an additive combination of U plus V. An example is the X demodulator used in the X/Z demodulation system.
 In that same system, a second demodulator, the Z demodulator, also extracts an additive combination of U plus V, but in a different ratio.
 The X and Z color difference signals are further matrixed into three color difference signals, (R-Y), (B-Y), and (G-Y).
-The combinations of usually two, but sometimes three demodulators were:
+The combinations of usually two, but sometimes three, demodulators were:

 In the end, further matrixing of the above color-difference signals c through f yielded the three color-difference signals, (R-Y), (B-Y), and (G-Y).

-The R, G, and B signals in the receiver needed for the display device (CRT, Plasma display, or LCD display) are electronically derived by matrixing as follows: R is the additive combination of (R-Y) with Y, G is the additive combination of (G-Y) with Y, and B is the additive combination of (B-Y) with Y. All of this is accomplished electronically.
+The R, G, and B signals in the receiver needed for the display device (CRT, plasma display, or liquid-crystal display) are electronically derived by matrixing as follows: R is the additive combination of (R-Y) with Y, G is the additive combination of (G-Y) with Y, and B is the additive combination of (B-Y) with Y. All of this is accomplished electronically.
 It can be seen that in the combining process, the low-resolution portion of the Y signals cancel out, leaving R, G, and B signals able to render a low-resolution image in full color.
 However, the higher resolution portions of the Y signals do not cancel out, and so are equally present in R, G, and B, producing the higher-resolution image detail in monochrome, although it appears to the human eye as a full-color and full-resolution picture.